vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Proin justo.
 ```

-If using AsciiDoc, HTML can be embedded by using a passthrough block.
+If using the ``classic`` render and AsciiDoc, HTML can be embedded by using a passthrough block.

 ```
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Proin justo.